DenimCity/Project_1/README.md

 The game of 'Jeopardy'
 This is a game replicating the real live game of Jeopardy.

--what to fill in-
+-

-A Project description
+Project description
+-
+This is a game replicating the real live game of Jeopardy.
+Jeopardy is an American television game show created by Merv Griffin.
+The show features a quiz competition in which contestants are presented with general knowledge clues in the form of answers, and must phrase their responses in the form of questions.

 A Link to the Deployed App
+-

-A Link to the Trello Board
+Trello Board
+-

+Wirefames or Mockups
+-
-A Link to any Wirefames or Mockups (or inline photos / screenshots will work too!)
+(or inline photos / screenshots will work too!)

-A list of technologies, libraries, and/or frameworks used in the project, such as Twitter Bootstrap, jQuery, or Animate.css What you would like to add in version 2
+list of technologies, libraries, and/or frameworks used in the project, such as Twitter Bootstrap, jQuery, or Animate.css What you would like to add in version 2